nrkfeller/scheduler_app/README.md

-This app can be viewed at this URL:
+This app can be viewed at this URL :

 https://schedulerconcordia.herokuapp.com/